 Faces, grey and somber, yet somehow, to Justin, they are realer than the others.
 They wear jogging pants and blankets.
 They are half in, half out of sleeping bags.
 They carry rucksacks and carrier bags, or wheel trolleys, or trail invisible animals.
 They look like him.
 They are familiar, but he doesn’t know them.
-And yet, for the first time that day, he finds they look up at him, register him.
+And yet, the first who have done so today, he finds they look up at him, register him.
 Meet his eyes.
 There is something there, an understanding, perhaps, maybe even an affection, but they make no move towards him.
 They only move rhythmically, silently, through the street.
 A parade of hundreds.
 A quiet marching, He cannot see the start of it, and there doesn’t seem to be an end.

 Something brightly colored and plastic suddenly skips across the street among them.
 A bloodied red riding hood, laughing and calling back over her shoulder to her friends.
 Justin catches his breath, or someone else’s.
 But the silent procession do not slow their progress.
 They only walk through her.
 She dances through them.
 And now that Justin really looks at them, his heart frozen and solid somewhere it shouldn’t be, up near his throat, he sees that there are more of them.
 That they do not walk only in the road, but move, on feet which seem surer, more steady than those clad in plastics and wings and suspenders, through the pavement too.
 They overlap with the walls, with the entrances to buildings, with the steps up to houses.
 With the people outside.

 Justin’s eyes blur.
-He sees only the quiet hoard.
-And when he opens his eyes again, he sees that the people, the plastic people, in their blood and their teeth and their knives, seem to fade into the same sort of muted underwater as the lorries and the dogs and the sounds of the day.
-He takes a step towards the middle of the street, tries to find a place he can insert himself, but somehow, when it happens, it is like a kind of absorption, a gentle flow, like warm water.
+He sees only the quiet hoard, so dignified in comparison with their living counterparts.
+And when he opens his eyes again, he sees that the other people, the plastic people, with their blood and their teeth and their knives, have seemed to fade into the same sort of muted underwater as the lorries and the dogs and the sounds of the day.
+He takes a step towards the middle of the street, worrying a little, trying to find a place he can insert himself into the procession, but somehow, when it happens, it is like a kind of absorption, a gentle flow, like warm water.

-“No,” thinks Justin, as then, with a kind of elation, “No!”
+Justin feels elated, suddenly, as though he could take off from the street and fly.
 His feet seem to move almost without his involvement, and he feels warm for the first time since the morning.
 He walks, silently, with the hollow eyed crowd, and he feels their companionship, and with it, their sadness.
 He does not know where he is going.
 But he accepts that this, now, is where he belongs.